embetter/embetter.github.io/README.md

 ### Prerequisites

-Make sure you have [Zola Static Site Generator (SSG)](https://getzola.org/) installed on your system.
+Make sure you have [Hugo](https://gohugo.io/) installed on your system.

 ### Clone the Repository